ahmedbesbes/cartoonify/README.md

 # 2- Deploy CartoonGAN on a serverless API using AWS Lambda

-### Why a serverless architecture matters?

-The goal of this section is to deploy the CartoonGAN model on a serverless architecture so that it can be requested through an API endpoint.
+The goal of this section is to deploy the CartoonGAN model on a serverless architecture so that it can be requested through an API endpoint ... from the internet :computer:

+### Why does a serverless architecture matter?

-In a serverless architecture using Lambda, you don't have to provision servers yourself.
-Roughly speaking, you only write the code that'll be exectuded and list its dependencies and AWS will manage the servers for you automatically.
+In a serverless architecture using Lambda functions for example, you don't have to provision servers yourself.
+Roughly speaking, you only write the code that'll be exectuded and list its dependencies and AWS will manage the servers for you automatically and take care of the infrastructure.

-A serverless architecture has many benefits:
+This has a lot of benefits:

 1. Cost efficiency: you don't have to pay for a serverless architecture when you don't use it.
 On the opposite, when you have an EC2 machine running and not processing any request, you still pay for it.

 2. Scalability: if a serverless application starts having a lot of requests at the same time, AWS will scale it by allocating more power to manage the load.
-If you had the manage the load by yourself, you would do this by manually allocating more machines and creating a load balancer.
+If you had the manage the load by yourself using EC2 instances, you would do this by manually allocating more machines and creating a load balancer.

+Of course, Serverless architectures cannot be a perfect fit for any usecase.
+In some situations they are not practical at all (need for real-time or quick responses, use of WebSocket, heavy processing, etc.).

+Since I frequently build machine learning models and integrate them into web applications, I found that a serverless architecture was interesting in these specific usecases.
+Of course, here the models are used in **inference only** :warning:

 ### Cartoonify workflow